 Photoshop's not the only image editor on the market.
 We round up the best alternatives to Adobe’s software.

-Photoshop has become so pervasive in the last few years that, like Google, it’s become a verb: 'to Photoshop' has became shorthand in common parlance for editing an image.
-Which might give the impression that Adobe’s got the market sewn up - but that's not actually the case.
+Photoshop has become so pervasive in the last few years that, like Google, it's become a verb: 'to Photoshop' has became shorthand in common parlance for editing an image.
+Which might give the impression that Adobe's got the market sewn up with its Creative Cloud packages – but that's not actually the case.

 There are a wide range of very capable alternatives to Photoshop just waiting for you to discover.
 Whether you're looking elsewhere because you can't justify the hefty standalone price tag, or you want to support smaller development houses, or you just don't need all the bells and whistles that come with the latest version of Photoshop, we've got you covered.